livz/livz.github.io/_tips/Check-audit-logs.md

 ## Overview

-* MacOS implements the Basic Security Module (BSM) auditing subsystem, originally introduced in Solaris.
+* macOS implements the Basic Security Module (BSM) auditing subsystem, originally introduced in Solaris.
 * This subsystem is useful for tracking user sessions, authentications and process actions.

 ## Work with audit logs